-So what’s the next crazy prediction that he says will happen for sure?
-A bridge linking Dublin in Ireland with Holyhead in Wales.
+So what’s the next crazy prediction he says will happen for sure?
+An Ireland to Britain bridge linking Dublin with Holyhead in Wales.
 And not only that, it will pay for itself by generating power in three different ways: solar, wind and wave.
 And there’s more: the bridge will be habitable.
 Yes, there will be accommodation clusters all along the bridge.
 And shops!

 In 1885, a magazine called Irish Builder and Engineer said a tunnel under the Irish Sea had been discussed “for some time back.”
 In 1897 a British firm applied for £15,000 towards the cost of carrying out borings and soundings in the North Channel to see if a tunnel was viable.
 This idea is still current, especially considering the incredible amount of traffic going between both countries.

 But what about a bridge that paid for itself?
 What about a bridge that didn’t just rely on passenger tolls?
 A bridge that generated enough energy to power entire cities on both sides of the water?
 In fact, there are examples of such bridges already under design.

-There is also another way to generate electricity from a bridge: wave power.
+There’s another way to generate electricity from a bridge: wave power.
 Wave energy is the newest cool kid on the block in terms of renewable energy.
-Recently, the first commercial wave power station opened in the Basque seaport of Mutriku.
+Recently, the first commercial wave-powered station opened in the Basque seaport of Mutriku.

-When the bridge across the Irish Sea in a similar fashion is entirely within reach.
+When the bridge across the Irish Sea goes ahead, there will be rest stops for taking in the view and shops to visit.
 Sounds like everybody’s kind of drive.
 Especially if we take the self-driving car.
 Can’t wait!